William Henry Drummond: Life

 He was born near Mohill, County Leitrim, Ireland in 1854, as William Henry Drumm, the oldest of four sons of George Drumm and Elizabeth Morris Soden.
 Shortly after his birth Drummond family moved to Tawley, where he attended school.
 The family emigrated to Canada in 1864, settling in Montreal, Quebec.

 George Drumm died in 1866, leaving the family facing poverty.
 Mrs. Drumm opened a store, and the boys all delivered newspapers.
 When he was 14, William was apprenticed as a telegraph operator.
 He trained and worked at L'Abord-à-Plouffe, now in Laval, on the Lake of Two Mountains, "a Quebec lumber town where he had his first encounters with the habitants and voyageurs who were to inspire (and even to preoccupy) the poet."
 In 1875 (when he was 21, legally the head of the household), he changed the family name to Drummond.

 In 1876, Drummond went back to the High School of Montreal.
 He then studied medicine (unsuccessfully) at McGill College and (successfully) at Bishop's College.
 After interning in 1885, he practised medicine first in the Eastern Townships, Knowlton and then in Montreal starting in 1888.
 He became professor of hygiene at Bishop's in 1893, and of medical jurisprudence in 1894.

 In 1894, Drummond married Miss May Harvey, of Savanna-la-Mar, Jamaica.
-Their first child was born in 1895, but died just hours after birth.
-"Their second son, Charles Barclay, was born in July 1897, just before the publication of The habitant and other French-Canadian poems, the volume that transformed Drummond into one of the most popular authors in the English-speaking world."
+Their first child was born in 1895 but died just hours after birth.
+Their second child, a son named Charles Barclay, was born in July 1897.
+Soon after Charles's birth, Drummond's The habitant and other French-Canadian poems was published, which helped Drummond become one of the most popular authors in the English-speaking world.